-(1) EBITDA represents net income attributable to Navios Logistics' stockholders before interest, taxes, depreciation and amortization.
-EBITDA is presented because it is used by certain investors to measure a company's operating performance.
+(1) EBITDA represents net (loss)/income attributable to Navios Logistics' stockholders before interest and finance costs before depreciation and amortization and income taxes.
+Adjusted EBITDA in this document represents EBITDA before loss on bond extinguishment.
+Adjusted EBITDA is presented because it is used by certain investors to measure a company's operating performance.

-EBITDA is a "non-GAAP financial measure" and should not be considered a substitute for net income, cash flow from operating activities and other operations or cash flow statement data prepared in accordance with accounting principles generally accepted in the United States or as a measure of profitability or liquidity.
-While EBITDA is frequently used as a measure of operating performance, the definition of EBITDA used here may not be comparable to that used by other companies due to differences in methods of calculation.
+Adjusted EBITDA is a "non-GAAP financial measure" and should not be considered a substitute for net income, cash flow from operating activities and other operations or cash flow statement data prepared in accordance with accounting principles generally accepted in the United States or as a measure of profitability or liquidity.
+While Adjusted EBITDA is frequently used as a measure of operating performance, the definition of Adjusted EBITDA used here may not be comparable to that used by other companies due to differences in methods of calculation.

-EBITDA Reconciliation to Net Income/(Loss) Attributable to Navios Logistics' Stockholders
+Adjusted EBITDA Reconciliation to Net (Loss)/Income Attributable to Navios Logistics' Stockholders